 The left side of the project provides basic details for the job.

-The top section displays a number of time elements:
+The top section displays several time elements:

 - Estimated Project Time – this is a manually entered field where you as a project manager can enter what you think the total time of the job is going to be.
 This time entry is then displayed on the Sales Order in the Project tab.